old-yan/CP-template/DS/AVL.md

 No.8: 500
 No.9: 550

-test of pushup treap:
+test of pushup avl:
 {5000, 1000} {2000, 4000, 3000} {2000}
 sum of {2000, 4000, 3000} = 9000
 {5000, 1000, 2000, 4000, 3000, 2000}

-test of pushdown treap:
+test of pushdown avl:
 {5000} {1000, 2000, 4000} {3000, 2000}
 {5000, 1100, 2100, 4100, 3000, 2000}

-test of pushup+pushdown treap:
+test of pushup+pushdown avl:
 {5000} {1000, 2000, 4000} {3000, 2000}
 {5000, 1100, 2100, 4100, 3000, 2000}
 {5000, 1100} {2100, 4100, 3000} {2000}
 sum of {2100, 4100, 3000} = 9200
 {5000, 1100, 2100, 4100, 3000, 2000}

-test of treap counter:
+test of avl counter:
 {(apple,0), (banana,0), (orange,0)}
 {(apple,10), (banana,8), (orange,5)}
 {(apple,1), (melon,3), (orange,7), (peach,20)}